johnmacfadyen/DiceProbability/README.md

 # Dice Probability Calculator

 This is a Python application that calculates the probability of rolling a certain number on a dice using the cumulative distribution function.
 It also includes a PyQt6 GUI application to display the results.
+Built as a coding challenge from [RobertHartleyGM](https://roberthartleygm.com/) in his discord server for a D&D casino game to help determine payout.

 ## Installation